-We find that the plateau of the complexity upper bound scales with the Hilbert space dimension as $C^{sat} \sim D$ for generic integrable and chaotic models, and distinguishes integrable from chaotic cases by displaying a smaller slope in the linear dependence on D in the former case.
-(In the conventions used in [11, 19, 20], these results translate to rescaled saturation values $C^{sat} \sim \sqrt{D}$.)
+We find that the plateau of the complexity upper bound scales with the Hilbert space dimension as $\mathcal{C}^{sat} \sim D$ for generic integrable and chaotic models, and distinguishes integrable from chaotic cases by displaying a smaller slope in the linear dependence on D in the former case.
+(In the conventions used in [12, 20, 21], these results translate to rescaled saturation values $\mathcal{C}^{sat} \sim \sqrt{D}$ .)
 The complexity reduction we see for integrable systems is rather modest (typically, say, at the level of 10-20%), though the separation of integrable and chaotic cases is clear.
 It remains an open question whether this is due to the difference of our upper bound from the true Nielsen's complexity, or it reflects the actual underlying situation.
-Fairly strong conjectures have been occasionally made in the literature in relation to the complexity reduction in integrable models, and observed for integrable SYK models in [20].
+A similar modest reduction of complexity for integrable evolution has been recently observed in [105] for a different notion of quantum complexity.
+Fairly strong conjectures have been occasionally made in the literature in relation to the complexity reduction in integrable models, and observed for integrable SYK models in [21].
 These latter models are, however, very special, as we explained at length in section 4, and one would not, a priori, expect these behaviors in more generic models.